First Bose smart speakers and sound bars have Alexa on board

-Bose says voice-controlled speakers aren't new, but its new wireless smart speaker, the Home Speaker 500, and two new smart soundbars -- the Soundbar 700 and Soundbar 500 -- are inspired by a different vision to make the experience uniquely better.
+Voice-controlled speakers aren't new, but Bose says its new wireless smart speaker, the Home Speaker 500, and two new smart soundbars -- the Soundbar 700 and Soundbar 500 -- are inspired by a different vision to make the experience uniquely better.

 "All of our new smart speakers double up on functionality," said Doug Cunningham, category manager in the Bose Consumer Electronics Division.
 "It takes just one Home Speaker 500 to deliver true stereo separation -- there's no need to pair two.
 Our Soundbar 700 and 500 are thin and discreet with jaw-dropping surround sound -- whether you're streaming Spotify or watching a movie."